Dughmi0/Angula_MPI-version/README.txt

 '''bash
 mpirun -np 4 angula_mpi.exe

-or you can drop -np 4 and mpirun will assign the MPI ranks.
+optional you can drop -np 4 and mpirun will assign the MPI ranks.

 ## Configuration Limits